Randomness and signal propagation in physics-informed neural networks (PINNs): A neural PDE perspective: Inspecting the weights of PINN solutions

-Next, we plot the eigenvalues of the normalized weight matrices of the standard device across all layers (Fig.~\ref{fig:eigen_values_burger}).
-We see that the eigenvalues of the weight matrices follow the circular theorem to a significant extent.
-The radii of the non-normalized circles for each layer vary less than $3\%$ from the mean radius, suggesting independence and randomness in the eigenvalues of the weight matrices, if only with a few outliers.
+We then apply tools from random matrix theory (RMT) to examine the random-matrix-like properties of the weight matrices.
+First, we plot the eigenvalues of the normalized weight matrices $W$ across all layers (see Fig.~\ref{fig:eigen_values_burger}) for the two equations.
+We see both in Figs.~\ref{fig:1d_visc_eigenspec} and \ref{fig:1d_invisc_eigenspec} that the eigenvalues follow the circular theorem to an agreeable extent, suggesting independence and randomness in the weight matrices.
+For the inviscid problem in Fig.~\ref{fig:1d_invisc_eigenspec}, the eigenvalues appear to be more clustered towards the center than the viscous counterpart.

-We investigate this further by plotting the singular values of the weight matrices, compared with those of the random Gaussian matrix given by an SVD decomposition, $W = U\,\Sigma\,V$.
+We investigate this further in Fig.~\ref{fig:eigen_values_burger} by plotting the singular values of the normalized weight matrices and compare it with those of a random Gaussian matrix, which is done using SVD decomposition, $W = U\,\Sigma\,V^\dagger$.
 Here, $U$ and $V$ are the left and right singular vectors, and $\Sigma$ represents the diagonal matrix, with the singular values $\sigma_i$ as its diagonal elements.
-It can be observed that the qualitative trend matches that of the Gaussian matrix, though with a few differences.
-All the singular values of the weight matrices are below 1, suggesting that all the relevant eigen-directions are coercive.
-Another difference is the steep ``drop'' near the highest singular values (leftmost point curve) for weight matrices, a feature missing in the gaussian counterpart.
-This may suggest that a few directions might be favored by the weight matrix, in agreement with the outliers in the eigenvalues outside the circle.
-While all these aspects still beg for a thorough analysis, they clearly point to a random-like nature of the weight matrices, although not necessarily gaussian distributed.
+It can be observed that the qualitative trend significantly matches that of the random Gaussian matrix (matrix with elements drawn from a Gaussian distribution $\mathcal{N}(1,0)$), though with a few differences.

+First point of difference is the steep ``drop'' for both the problems near the highest singular values (leftmost point curve), a feature missing in the Gaussian counterpart.
+This may point to a slight directional preference by the post-training weight matrices as they try to adapt to a solution.
+Another caveat is that the overlay with the random Gaussian singular values is lesser for the inviscid case as compared to the viscous counterpart.

+Next, we compare the density distribution of the eigenvalues for the normalized covariance matrix $WW^\dagger$.
+While the majority trend of this feature for the trained weights are in well agreement with the Marchenko-Pastur law, there exist outliers in the weight matrix that fall outside this distribution.
+This observation may be attributed to the finiteness of the network size, combined with the fact that the learning of the problem itself introduces some hidden features in the weights.
+Here as well for the inviscid case, the higher eigenvalues tend to show visible deviation from the predicted MP density for random matrices.